-When laminate was first introduced; there was no mistaking it for hardwood.
-Although there were wood looks available, at the time technology was not advanced enough to replicate the detail of hardwood.
+It took quite a while for laminate to earn a reputation of its own.
+Although wood look flooring has always been available, at the time technology was not advanced enough to replicate the detail of hardwood.
 Fast forward to today, laminate is considered a durable alternative to hardwood flooring.
 New technology has made it possible for laminate to replicate stunning wood look visuals.

 There are several benefits to installing laminate in your home, and the experts at McLeod Carpet One Floor & Home in Bloomfield Hills, MI, are here to help you find the best laminate floor for your home.

 As eco-friendly flooring becomes a popular trend among homeowners, it is important to know what types of flooring are considered green.
 Green flooring options offer a wide range of benefits while adding a natural look that provides long-lasting appeal.
 Laminate in some cases can be considered a more sustainable flooring option compared to other floors.
 Laminates come in a wide variety of styles and can be made to look like natural materials such as wood and even stone.
 They mimic rare woods like eucalyptus, teak, and Brazilian cherry, which means you can obtain the amazing look these woods offer but won’t feel responsible for the damage caused to rare and protected forests.
 New eco-friendly laminate flooring features low volatile organic compounds (VOC) finishes and adhesives, which means nearly every element of your flooring is friendly for the environment and safe for you and your family.
 Eco-friendly laminates are usually made from a minimum of 74 percent recycled materials or higher, which means you are choosing a sustainable flooring model.
 Laminates are also available in snap-and-lock models, meaning you can install this type of flooring with no adhesive at all.